U.S. dollar drops sharply after President Trump calls it 'too strong'

 Related: Americans have become lazy and it's hurting the economy

-On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper on global markets.
+On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper for customers in other countries.

-He vowed to label China a "currency manipulator" on Day One of his presidency, the equivalent of calling China a bad actor.
-That didn't happen, but the president continues to talk tough on China.
-Just last week, Trump called China the "world champions" of currency devaluation.
+He vowed to label China a "currency manipulator" on Day One of his presidency, the equivalent of saying that China cheats.
+That didn't happen, but the president continued to talk tough on China.
+In early April, he called China the "world champions" of currency devaluation.

-China's currency has actually been trying to prop up its currency recently as the government there tries to encourage wealthy Chinese to keep their money at home instead of investing it overseas in the US, UK or elsewhere.
+Trump's revised stance also reflects that China has actually been attempting to prop up its currency lately.
+President Xi's government has been trying to encourage wealthy Chinese to keep their money at home instead of investing it overseas in the US, UK or elsewhere.

+In addition to softening his tone on the dollar, Trump also sounded a lot more upbeat about Federal Reserve Chair Janet Yellen.

+"I like her, I respect her," Trump told the Wall Street Journal.